pjckoch/ROS-Robotic-Infant-Ears/README.md

 # ROS-Robotic-Infant-Ears

 ## Description
 This repository contains the ROS catkin package(s) for the auditory system of a robotic infant which I was working on for my bachelor thesis.
+Licenses involved in this project are listed in the LICENSE directory.

 **Note**: the ROS nodes in this repository can be analyzed regarding their timing.
 Therefore, you will also need the **ROS-Timing** repository (https://github.com/pjckoch/ROS-Timing.git).